 Now this might be coincidence.
 It might be that for every class I’ve been in, it just happens to be the case that it’s not their day for those subjects.
 Sometimes, this is true.
 Or, it could be that all the narratives about schools being pushed for for results and pupils feeling like the only purpose of learning is to get a job are true.
 Unfortunately, I suspect the latter.
 When I look at the timetables of classes I’ve been in, sometimes these subjects aren’t there at all.

-I know there are multiple reasons this is the case.
+There are multiple reasons this is the case.
 OFSTED bear a lot of responsibility – despite Amanda Spielman’s feeble protests that their grade shouldn’t matter, they really do.
 If a school doesn’t get the grade, parents won’t send their children there.
 That means less cash for the school, and further cuts.
 Don’t think that state schools aren’t in a market economy – and their best advertising is often an OFSTED judgement, towards which results in Maths and English count way more than the diversity of provision.

 Then there’s a question of teacher confidence.
 I’ve met plenty of passionate, amazing teachers, but they don’t necessarily know much about art or music.
 I’m talking from a primary perspective, of course, where you need to be something of a jack-of-all-trades.
 And it’s an issue which is probably long-standing: do teachers lack knowledge because they were taught poorly themselves?
 But thinking about the long-term impacts on not just the potential future artists and musicians, but also the future teachers who may have even fewer skills to teach music and art with.